-&lt;sup>82 Angie Garnett, Slave Narrative Project, Vol. 1, Alabama (Aarons-Young), 141-142.
+&lt;sup>82 Angie Garnett, Slave Narrative Project, Vol. 1, Alabama (Aarons-Young), 141-42.

-Sarah Woods Burke, Slave Narrative Project, Vol. 12, Ohio, (Anderson-Williams), 19.
+&lt;sup>83 Sarah Woods Burke, Slave Narrative Project, Vol. 12, Ohio (Anderson-Williams), 19.

-See West, Family or Freedom, chapter three.
+&lt;sup>84 See West, Family or Freedom, chapter 3.

-&lt;sup>85 Petition of Eliza Cullison, 29th July 1856, Baltimore County Register of Wills (Petitions and Orders), MSA SC 4239-18-40, Reel 11020.
-Schweninger Collection, Maryland State Archives, Annapolis (MSA).
+&lt;sup>85 Petition of Eliza Cullison, 29 July 1856, Baltimore County Register of Wills (Petitions and Orders), MSA SC 4239-18-40, Reel 11020, Schweninger Collection, Maryland State Archives, Annapolis (MSA).

--- families that they fought to preserve in pragmatic ways.
+of colour formed families, homes and communities across this divide - a division often rendered meaningless on a day-to day-level - families that they fought to preserve in pragmatic ways.
 Many free people of colour, especially children dependent upon older people for food, shelter and other matters of sustenance, were de facto slaves in the households of white families.
-Ira Berlin famously described free blacks as "slaves without masters", but ironically, some antebellum free people of colour were subjected to a kind of quasi-slavery with masters.86
+Ira Berlin famously described free blacks as "slaves without masters," but, ironically, some antebellum free people of colour were subjected to a kind of quasislavery with masters.

-Relatively overlooked by historians, the lives of free people of colour in the antebellum South are important not only because they provide clues about the manifestations of post-emancipation laws and wider patterns of race relations, but also because they reveal the nuances of those race relations, as well as the development of racist thought in the era of slavery itself.
-During a climate of changing and ever-more hostile laws directed against free people of colour, probing the experiences of those who lived along the margins of the slave regime provides a useful angle for historians interested in exploring further ties between the enslaved and free people of colour, relationships between free blacks and whites, the often desperate situation of free black children, and what these relationships reveal more broadly about interactions along the hazy, porous boundary between slavery and freedom.
+Relatively overlooked by historians, the lives of free people of colour in the antebellum South are important not only because they provide clues about the manifestations of post-Emancipation laws and wider patterns of race relations, but also because they reveal the nuances of those race relations, as well as the development of racist thought in the era of slavery itself.
+During a climate of changing and ever more hostile laws directed against free people of colour, probing the experiences of those who lived on the margins of the slave regime provides a useful angle for historians interested in exploring further ties between the enslaved and free people of colour, relationships between free blacks and whites, the often desperate situation of free black children, and what these relationships reveal more broadly about interactions along the hazy, porous boundary between slavery and freedom.